 We’re in the midst of a major gas crisis.
 The cost of energy to heat and power our homes is skyrocketing, pushing millions more people into hardship.
-At the same time fossil fuel companies announce record profits.
-It’s unjust and unfair, and we can’t let it stand.
-We need to act at a national level as well as locally.
+On Thursday Nov.
+10th Oxford Friends of the Earth are holding a major public meeting on this theme.
+The speakers are:

 Climate Action across Oxfordshire